-Announcing the winners of a week in a Tuscan artists’ retreat!
+Back in 2021 we ran a competition to win a week in a Tuscan artists’ retreat!

-We invited women aged between 20 and 35 living in the Salisbury area to enter our writing competition
+We invited women aged between 20 and 35 living in the Salisbury area to enter our writing competition.

 You can read their stories here

 All of our winners have now visited Cornelia’s retreat in Tuscany and come back inspired an invigorated!